HackRx50/PS4-Nexus-Squad/Readme.md

 6. Set up environment variables:

-    Create a `.env` file in the root directory of the `nexa_backend` folder and fill in the following keys:
+    Create a `.env` file in the root directory of the `server` folder and fill in the following keys:

     ```bash
     PINECONE_API_KEY=<your-pinecone-key>